Casey Gwinn Bio

 Gael Strack Bio

-Natalia Aguirre is the Director of Technical Assistance for the Alliance.
-She provides planning and support services, and training to developing and operating Family Justice Centers worldwide, including serving as the Conference Coordinator for the Annual International Family Justice Conference.
-Natalia also develops and maintains the Alliance’s new products and tools which are utilized by Family Justice Center staff and partner agencies.
+Natalia Aguirre is the Director of the National Polyvictimization Initiative for the Alliance.
+She provides planning and support services to the six demonstration sites.
+Previously, Natalia provided training to developing and operating Family Justice Centers worldwide.
+Natalia also develops and maintains new products and tools which are utilized by Family Justice Center staff and partner agencies.

-Michael Burke is the Director of Community Engagement for the Alliance.
-He works with the California Family Justice Initiative, Camp HOPE America, VOICES Survivor Advocacy Network, marketing, branding, fund development, technical assistance and more.
+Michael Burke is the Director of Camp HOPE America for the Alliance.
+He works with Family Justice Centers and other organization to bring Camp HOPE America around the country.
+He supports these sites with trauma-informed approaches, branding, fund development, and more.
 Michael was previously the founding executive director of a rural Family Justice Center in Shasta County California.

 Director of Finance

-Jackie Anderson is the Bookkeeper for the Alliance.
-She is responsible for supporting the Director of Finance in all accounting functions, including grant management.
-Jackie assists in the preparation and maintenance of financial data and reporting for internal analysis and external audits.
-She also helps out with other day-to-day administrative functions of the agency.
+Jackie Anderson is the Director of Finance for the Alliance.
+She is responsible for all accounting functions, including grant management.
+Jackie prepares and maintains financial data and reporting for internal analysis and external audits.
+She also helps out with other day-to-day operational functions of the Alliance.
+Jackie is currently pursuing her CPA credentials.

 Yesenia Aceves is the Director of Pathways to HOPE and is responsible for the development and coordination of this program which works with Camp HOPE youth, guardians and volunteer mentors.
 The evidence-based Pathways program aspires to raise HOPE for trauma-exposed youth while exploring STEAM career paths.
-She is also a professional artist infusing creativity into all aspects of the Alliance including art projects, branding
+She is also a professional artist infusing creativity into all aspects of the Alliance including art projects, branding, and graphics.

 Director of Family Justice Center Programs